-On the whole the level of the test was moderate to tough.
-The test contained many moderate to difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult thanthe Quant section.
-Verbal section wasmoderateas regards level of difficulty.
+On the whole the level of the test wasmoderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.Reasoningsection was slightly tougher than quant section.
+Verbal section was easy to moderate.
 The key to getting a good percentile was time management and selection of questions.

-One could have scored 90+ percentile by attempting around 13-15 questions with 90 % accuracy.
+One could have scored 90+ percentile by attempting around 10-12 questions with approx. 90 % accuracy.

-The difficulty level of this section was moderate.
-A good student could have scored 90+ percentile by attempting 15-17 questions with approx. 90% accuracy
+A good student could have scored 90+ percentile by attempting 10-12 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Reasoningsection was tougher than quant section.
 Verbal section was easy.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.